Rwanda Gorilla + Akagera Itinerary 2026: A Practical 6-Day Route

 Used for Akagera access, Lake Ihema boat activity, vehicle-only exploration, guide recommendation, and Big Five framing.

-Need the Rwanda route packaged around Akagera and the gorilla day?
+Need the Rwanda route built around Akagera and the gorilla day?

 Adroa Travels can turn the Akagera-Kigali-Volcanoes logic into a workable Rwanda route, including whether the trip needs one or two safari nights, how Kigali should be used, and how the gorilla day should anchor the sequence.
 They are a logistics operator, not the authority on park regulation.